gofr-dev/gofr/docs/advanced-guide/monitoring-service-health/page.md

 }
 ```

-It is also used when state of [circuit breaker](/docs/advanced-guide/circuit-breaker) is open.
+It is also used when state of {% new-tab-link title="circuit breaker" href="/docs/advanced-guide/circuit-breaker" /%} is open.

 To override the endpoint when registering HTTP Service pass the following option.